-Topsoil is an absorbant top layer that provides significant stormwater management functions through initial abstraction.
+Topsoil is an absorbent top layer that provides significant stormwater management functions through the initial abstraction process.
 During rainfall events, no runoff occurs until the topsoil becomes saturated and the initial holding capacity of the soil is exceeded.
 The void spaces in undisturbed topsoil can provide significant water storage.
-The ability for initial abstraction can alter drastically from one soil type to another or because of varied site conditions.
-However, soil compaction plays a significant role in the ability of a given soil type to hold water.
-As topsoil is disturbed, or compacted, the holding capacity of the soil is drastically reduced, thus limiting its effectiveness in reducing runoff.
-Previous studies (Gregory, 2006) have shown that compacted pervious area effectively approaches the infiltration behavior of an impervious surface.
+The ability for initial abstraction can alter drastically from one (1) soil type to another or because of varied site conditions.
+Soil compaction plays a significant role in the ability of a given soil type to hold water.
+As topsoil is disturbed or compacted, the holding capacity of the soil is drastically reduced, thus limiting its effectiveness in reducing runoff.
+Previous studies (Gregory et al., 2006) have shown that compacted pervious area effectively approaches the infiltration behavior of an impervious surface.